Judge stops meandering trial argument from man accused of trying to kill Trump

-FORT PIERCE: The criminal trial of the man accused of trying to assassinate US President Donald Trump got off to a contentious start on Thursday as a federal judge cut off a meandering opening statement from defendant Ryan Routh, who is representing himself in a proceeding set to showcase the increasing prominence of political violence in the US
+FORT PIERCE: The criminal trial of the man accused of trying to assassinate United States President Donald Trump got off to a contentious start on Thursday (Sep 11) as a federal judge cut off a meandering opening statement from defendant Ryan Routh, who is representing himself in a proceeding set to showcase the increasing prominence of political violence in the US.

 Florida-based US District Judge Aileen Cannon stopped Routh's presentation to a jury after only a few minutes as Routh delved into topics including the origin of the human species, the settlement of the American West, and international conflicts.